Imankitkumar619/task-management-app/README.md

     - `page.tsx`: The main page component representing the home or main view of the application.
   - `components`: Contains reusable components used across different pages or layouts.
     - `ui`: Contains reusable UI components that are not specific to the task management functionality.
 These components can be used throughout the application.
+    - `Navbar.tsx`: Component responsible for rendering the navigation bar.
+It provides links to different sections of the application, such as the task list, login, and registration pages.
+The navigation bar ensures easy access to various features and improves the overall user experience.
     - `AddTask.tsx`: Component responsible for adding a new task.
+    - `login.tsx` : This component is essential for securing access to the application by ensuring that only authenticated users can proceed.
+    - `register.tsx` : Component responsible for user registration.
+It allows new users to create an account by providing necessary information such as username, email, and password.
+This component ensures that new users can register and gain access to the application's features.
     - `EditTask.tsx`: Component responsible for editing an existing task.
     - `Task.tsx`: Component responsible for displaying a single task.
     - `TaskFilter.tsx`: Component responsible for filtering tasks based on their status.